-To ensure that we can provide you with the products or service required, we may disclose your personal information to:
+To ensure that we can provide you with our products or services, we may disclose your personal information to:

-- our employees, related bodies corporate, contractors or third party service providers for the purposes of operation of our website or our business, fulfilling requests by you, and to otherwise provide products and services to you including, without limitation, web hosting providers, IT systems administrators, share registries, mailing houses, order fulfilment providers, freight providers, payment processors, data entry service providers, electronic network administrators, debt collectors, and professional advisors such as accountants, solicitors, business advisors and consultants;
+- our employees, related bodies corporate, contractors or third party service providers for the purposes of operation of our website or our business, fulfilling requests by you, and to otherwise provide products and services to you including, without limitation, web hosting providers, IT systems administrators, share registries, mailing houses, order fulfilment providers, freight providers, payment processors, data entry service providers, electronic network administrators, debt collectors, credit reporting bodies, identity verification service providers, and professional advisors such as accountants, auditors, solicitors, business advisors and consultants;

-- any other organisation for an authorised purpose with your express consent; or
+- any other person or organisation for an authorised purpose with your express consent; or

 - where we are otherwise permitted or required by the Act or any other law.

-If permitted by law, the company may disclose your personal information in the good faith belief that such action is necessary to comply with a legal obligation, protect and defend the rights or property of the company, prevent or investigate possible wrongdoing in connection with the service, protect the personal safety of users of the service or the public, or protect against legal liability.
+If permitted by law, we may disclose your personal information to comply with a legal obligation, protect and defend our rights or property, prevent or investigate possible wrongdoing in connection with the service, protect the personal safety of users of the service or the public, or protect against legal liability.

-We may combine any information that we collect from you with information collected by any of our related bodies corporate (within Australia).
+We may combine any information that we collect from you with information collected by any of our related bodies corporate, to the extent permitted by law.